18F/before-you-ship/_pages/ato/types.md

 ### Pre-authorization

-You may operate without authorization under the following conditions:
+You may operate without authorization if all of the following conditions are met:

 * The system is deployed to [cloud.gov](https://cloud.gov) or the [18F AWS East/West environment](../../infrastructure/aws/).
 * The system does _not_: